 2 min testUpdated April 2026Reviewed by the Tinnitus Relief App team

-Important: this self-assessment is for informational purposes only.
-It is not a medical diagnosis.
-Tinnitus Relief App is not a medical device.
-If your tinnitus is new, sudden, in one ear only, or accompanied by hearing loss or dizziness, consult a healthcare professional first.
+Important: this is an informational self-assessment, not a medical diagnosis.
+If your tinnitus is new, sudden, in one ear only, or accompanied by dizziness, consult a healthcare professional.

-Answer each question based on how you have felt most of the time over the past two weeks.
-There are no right or wrong answers.
+Answer based on how you have felt most of the time over the past two weeks.

 Question 1 / 10